StepanChuev/ccalculator/README.md

 CCALCULATOR is fast console full expression calculator written on C.

 ### Why ccalculator?
- 1. I think that for a lot of programms CLI better than GUI, because programms that use CLI is portable and more functional.
+ 1. I think that for a lot of programms CLI better than GUI, because programms that use CLI is more portable and more functional...
  2. ccalculator take good input/output (i/o), you can use files or standart i/o and you can combine them.
  3. You can work with full expressions ```pow(-5, 2) - 4 * -3 * 2```.